affinda/affinda-python/docs/samples_python.md

 print(reformatted_resume.as_dict())
 ```

-### Gets reformatting results for a specific resume
+### getReformattedResume - Gets reformatting results for a specific resume

 ```python
 from affinda import AffindaAPI, TokenCredential